-Israeli archeologists dig up liquor bottles of WWI troops
+Israeli scientists dig up liquor bottles of WWI troops

 Jerusalem — In a search for antiquities, Israeli archaeologists have unearthed a far more modern find — century-old liquor bottles that belonged to British soldiers in World War I.